WU-BIMAC/MicroMetaApp-React/.github/ISSUE_TEMPLATE/alert-model-change.md

 **Report an approved change to existing metadata model structure, elements, fields names, descriptions, data types, cardinality, requirement level, and/or enumeration values.**
 - Please complete the form below by entering the relevant Current Element and Field names.
-- Enter only relevant changes while leaving all unchanged items blank
+- Enter only relevant changes while deleting all irrelevant bits.
+- Delete these instructions.
 - Enter an issue title above following the pattern:

 > ALERT MODEL CHANGE --> summary statement <br/>